Fixed mortgage rates tumble to lowest levels in history

 “The Fed’s open market activities remain consistent, serving to keep long-term mortgage rates near record lows,” Johnson said.
 “Is this the week, however, that default risk begins to work its way into long-term mortgage rates?”

-While Logan Mohtashami, a housing analyst at HousingWire, predicts they will be unchanged.
+Logan Mohtashami, a housing analyst at HousingWire, predicts they will be unchanged.

 “Even with some movement in the stock market and some vaccine headlines, the bond market has been stable and in a tight range,” Mohtashami said.
 “The economic data has been holding up well considering what has happened in 2020.
 We still don't have a full disaster relief deal, but if we get some clarity on that, it should move the bond market.”